Shane McMahon: Feud with D-Generation X and Bobby Lashley (2006–2007)

 This feud later enveloped Triple H, who the McMahons had enlisted to take out Michaels.
 Triple H was getting frustrated with this, as it was distracting from his quest to regain the WWE Championship.
 Triple H wound up bashing Shane with his signature weapon, the sledgehammer, in what was considered to be an accident that put Shane out of the ring for a while.
 Vince (and later Shane, who had recovered) sought to humble Triple H and get some retribution.
 Triple H began a feud with the McMahons shortly after, leading to his siding with Shawn Michaels and the reformation of D-Generation X (DX).
 At SummerSlam on August 20, the McMahons were defeated by DX.
 About a month later at Unforgiven on September 17, The McMahons and then ECW World Champion Big Show faced DX in a Hell in a Cell match.
 Shane was injured after Michaels' elbow dropped a chair which was around Shane's neck.
-DX emerged victorious at Unforgiven, and Shane disappeared from television.
+DX emerged victorious at Unforgiven, and Shane disappeared from television, thus ending their feud.

 On the March 5, 2007 episode of Raw, McMahon came back to inform his father, Vince, about the "guest referee" for the "Battle of the Billionaires."
 He told him that their opponents on the Board of Directors had won the vote, 5–4.
 The McMahons had intended for Shane to be the referee.
 Instead, the guest referee turned out to be the McMahons' old rival, the Texas rattlesnake Stone Cold Steve Austin.
 During the "Battle of the Billionaires" match at WrestleMania 23 on April 1, Shane's attempt to interfere on his father's behalf was stopped by Austin.
 During the match, Shane was able to hit the Coast to Coast dive with a trash can into Bobby Lashley's face.
 On the April 9 episode of Raw, Shane officially joined the Vince/Umaga/Lashley feud when he faced Lashley for the ECW World Championship in a Title vs. Hair match which ended in Shane getting disqualified on purpose by punching the referee.
 After the match, Umaga, Vince, and Shane all attacked Lashley.
 At Backlash on April 29 in a handicap match for the ECW World Championship, Shane along with Vince and Umaga defeated Lashley for the title.
 Vince gained the pin making him the ECW World Champion.
 At Judgment Day on May 20, Lashley faced Shane, Vince, and Umaga again, in a rematch for the ECW World Championship.
 This time, Lashley won the match, but since he pinned Shane rather than Vince, Vince remained the champion.
-At One Night Stand on June 3, Shane and Umaga tried to help Vince retain the ECW World Championship against Lashley, but failed when Lashley speared Vince and pinned him for the win.
+At One Night Stand on June 3, Shane and Umaga tried to help Vince retain the ECW World Championship against Lashley, but failed when Lashley speared Vince and pinned him for the win, ending their feud.